thatchej/R-ClassicBooks/docs/tasks.md

 ## 1.4 - Require the dplyr package

-If you view the `titles` and `stats` data frames in the upper right of RStudio, you will notice that both have a column called `id`.
+If you click on the `titles` and `stats` data frames in the upper right of `RStudio`, you will notice that both have a column called `id`.
 We need to combine these two frames into one.

 The `dplyr` package has several functions to join two data frames together.